Thesavalamai

-Thesavalamai is the traditional law of the Sri Lankan Tamil inhabitants Jaffna peninsula, codified by the Dutch during their colonial rule in 1707.
+Thesavalamai is the traditional law of the Sri Lankan Tamil inhabitants of the Jaffna peninsula, codified by the Dutch during their colonial rule in 1707.
 The Thesawalamai is a collection of the Customs of the Malabar Inhabitants of the Province of Jaffna (collected by Dissawe Isaak) and given full force by the Regulation of 1806.
 For Thesawalamai to apply to a person it must be established that he is a Tamil inhabitant of the Northern Province.
 The Law in its present form applies to most Tamils in northern Sri Lanka.
-The law is personal in nature thus it is applicable mostly for property, inheritance, and marriage.
+The law is personal in nature, and it is applicable mostly for property, inheritance, and marriage.